I’ve lived in San Diego since 1976 and I grew up right here in District A.

 On a personal level, my education helped me to serve my community as a former board member of the Citizen’s Review Board on Police Practices for the City of San Diego, the Clairemont Town Council, and several nonprofit organizations.

 Currently, I'm a board member for Holmes Elementary and Marston Middle School Parent Teacher Associations (PTA) as well as on the School Site Councils (SSC) and School Governance Teams (SGT) at both schools.
-I also serve as the Board President for a local nonprofit music school, Recreational Music Center.

 But, I have to say what I’m most proud of is being married to a wonderful husband for the last 23 years and being a parent to three amazing children.
 And, it’s because of my children, and their classmates, that I’m running for school board.
 I’m not convinced that they are reaching their full potential with how the district is currently performing.